 People are surfing on the internet asking how to pass JLPT N5.
 First off, what is JLPT?
 JLPT or Japanese Language Proficiency Test is a test taken to determine your sole knowledge in the Japanese language.
-This certifies you to work in a job that requires this language.
+This certifies you to work in Japan that requires this language.
 There are five levels of this test and N5 is the lowest level.
 The question is, How can you ace JLPT N5?

 Time is a factor